Missouri stays in Louisiana for weekend series against Louisiana-Monroe - NewsBreak

 In Wednesday's win over Southern, it chased the Jaguars' starter after only two innings and ran through relievers as Southern threw out nine bullpen arms hoping for any sort of success.
 Through its first five games, the opposing team's starter has only lasted an average of three innings against the Tigers.

-Out of the 10 Missouri batters that have appeared in all five games so far, seven are averaging more than .300 early.
-It hasn’t just been hitting for contact, either.
+Out of the 10 batters that have appeared in all five games so far, seven Missouri batters are averaging over .300 early in the season.
+It hasn't just been hit for contact either.
 Tiger batters have sent eight balls over the fence.
-Torin Montgomery leads the team with a .500 average, and Josh Day leads with two home runs.
+Torin Montgomery leads the team with a .500 average and Josh Day leads with two home runs.

-The Warhawks will rely on their ace, Cam Barlow, to start the series off on the right foot, as he’s expected to start Game 1.
+The Warhawks will rely on their ace Cam Barlow to start the series off on the right foot, expecting to start Game 1.
 The Tigers will give the ball to Spencer Miles.

 Comments / 0